BionStt/PPPDDDChap26/README.md

-PPPDDDChap20
+PPPDDDChap26
 ============

-Principles, Practices and Patterns of Domain-Driven Design: Chapter 20 Application Service Patterns
+Principles, Practices and Patterns of Domain-Driven Design: Chapter 26 "Commands: Application Service Patterns for processing Business Use Cases"

 Examples of Application Service Patterns: